 How we prioritize our time says a great deal about what we value.
 In leadership positions, we have to manage available time carefully, our “to-do” lists are rewritten each day, week, month, and year as a series of choices.
 In the simplest examples, we have to decide which emails and calls to answer, which reports to read, which employees and customers to see.
 On a more grand scale, we have to develop a strategic plan and manage the component tactics that are meant to create value for all stakeholders in that plan.

-Which brings us back to the most important question — are we not only busy, but productive?
+Which brings us back to the most important question—are we not only busy, but productive?
 Are the choices we are making that comprise that busy state truly adding value commensurate with our position and expectation?
 Surely meeting with every young entrepreneur or technologist who fires off a business plan would be impractical, in fact irresponsible!
 Think of all the wasted time given the low the hit rate for unproven initiatives.
-Many executives choose to delegate this kind of responsibility to a new box on the org chart — for a while it was vogue to have a Chief Innovation Officer.
+Many executives choose to delegate this kind of responsibility to a new box on the org chart—for a while it was vogue to have a Chief Innovation Officer.
 I was sourced on what I thought of that several times over the past few years, to which I replied, isn’t the CEO always the Chief Innovation Officer?
-And if she or he is, doesn’t everyone on the leader’s team up and down the line know immediately they are de facto part of the solution by virtue of the reporting structure?
-Remember the old maxim — what my boss finds interesting, I find fascinating.
+And if she or he is, doesn’t everyone on the leader’s team, up and down the line, know immediately they are a de facto part of the solution by virtue of the reporting structure?
+Remember the old maxim—what my boss finds interesting, I find fascinating.

-Carving out discretionary time might be the most important thing an executive can do — thinking time, learning time, creative time — and yet, where does it get prioritized?
+Carving out discretionary time might be the most important thing an executive can do—thinking time, learning time, creative time—and yet, where does it get prioritized?
 Too often somewhere between doing an expense report and tidying up your desk, after hours when you’re exhausted.
 What if you scheduled an hour at the beginning of each day specifically for exploratory purpose?
 Or if not at the beginning of the day, as a respite sometime during the day?
 You could block it on your calendar like an appointment with your boss, inviolable, as important as anything else you are doing.
-You could make it clear to those around you that you wanted them to help you fill that hour with introductions to out of the ordinary people, invitations to exhibits, maybe just an obscure white paper on a tangential topic.
+You could make it clear to those around you that you want them to help you fill that hour with introductions to out-of-the-ordinary people, invitations to exhibits, maybe just an obscure white paper on a tangential topic.
 Your hour could then become their hour, and the exploration could cascade.
 Would you catch every single opportunity that might have eluded you?
 Doubtful.
 But would you instill a culture of openness where meaningful resources were clearly dedicated to the unknown?
 It couldn’t hurt.

 Just walking that walk, talking often about your natural curiosity, leading by example to set the tone for the mandate and institutional respect of creativity, yeah, I think that would help.
 There is a good deal of room between having to ingest every new idea that comes your way and fully delegating innovation to an isolated “special projects” department.
 Balance in leadership is critical, making good on today’s commitments while preparing for tomorrow, and it would be hard to maintain respect in an organization for a boss who neglected contractual obligations that paid the bills to wander aimlessly in dreamland.

 Fostering a culture of openness is much more promising than insisting on a culture of busy-ness.
 And there you have it, that strange root word that compels us to activity often in abstraction of thought.
 We need both to survive, don’t you think?
-If you have a moment, get back to me on that — although I will understand if you’re dance card is full.
+If you have a moment, get back to me on that—although I will understand if your dance card is full.
 In fact I expect just that.